 Honestly, we prefer our lakes created by nature, and our rivers running free.
-But Lake Powell, straddling the border between Arizona and Utah, happens to be close to some unique places that have long been on our list—Vermillion Cliffs National Monument, Lower Antelope Canyon, and Horseshoe Bend, among others.
+But Lake Powell, straddling the border between Arizona and Utah, happens to be close to some unique places that have long been on our list, including Vermillion Cliffs National Monument, Lower Antelope Canyon, and Horseshoe Bend.
 And so, mid-May found us at Wahweap campground on the shores of Lake Powell, just upstream from Glen Canyon Dam.
 With our apologies to Edward Abbey and the Sierra Club (both of whom ardently opposed the dam), this is an undeniably beautiful place.

 Once a remote desert canyon, Lake Powell came into existence after the dam was completed in 1963.
 An ambitious 10-year project that corralled the mighty Colorado River, the dam was built to control the flow of water downstream and generate a cheap supply of electricity.
 As perhaps a not-so-surprising side note, Lake Powell has become a mecca for water recreation in the arid Southwest.

 Antelope Canyon lies just outside of Glen Canyon National Recreation Area on Navajo Nation Land.
 An extraordinarily beautiful slot canyon famous for a just-right combination of sculpted sandstone walls, color, and ambient light, it’s the most visited and photographed slot canyon in the Southwest.
 If you go, expect to be in a herd.
-Despite the crowds, we thought it was worth the $26 entrance fee (per person).
-The tours are well run, and our guide was enthusiastic and informed.
+Despite the crowds, we thought it was worth the $26 entrance fee.
+The tours are well run, and our guide was enthusiastic and interesting.